"Education student waving on video call with a pen in the other hand"

 With a Master of Education from ECU Online, you can develop a global perspective of education and its impact on curriculum, education systems and leadership within national and local contexts.
 In times of unprecedented change, this course will instill in you the confidence to strategically lead your people and organisation.

-The Master of Education is a postgraduate online program with specialisations in Leading Education or Early Childhood Education, providing you with the skills and knowledge you need to become a more effective educator.
+The Master of Education is a postgraduate online program with specialisations in Leading Education or Science of Learning (available soon), providing you with the skills and knowledge you need to become a more effective educator.

 By enrolling in this program, you can earn an advanced degree while still being able to balance work and personal commitments.
 Our flexible online model makes it easy for busy professionals to study when it’s convenient.